kundajelab/phantompeakqualtools/README.txt

 (1) Determine strand cross-correlation peak / predominant fragment length OR print out quality measures

 	Rscript run_spp.R -c=<tagAlign/BAMfile> -savp -out=<outFile>

--out=<outFile> will create and/or append to a file named <outFile> several important characteristics of the dataset.
+-savp will create a pdf showing the cross-correlation plot -out=<outFile> will create and/or append to a file named <outFile> several important characteristics of the dataset.
 The file contains 11 tab delimited columns